do you know our newsletter? It’ll keep you briefed on what we publish. Please register, and you will get it every month.

 Protests in May in Buenos Aires, Argentina, against President Mauricio Macri's decision to seek economic help from the International Monetary Fund.

-The International Monetary Fund (IMF) and the World Bank required countries to adopt such policies in return for lending when those countries desperately needed funding in view of economic crisis.
+The International Monetary Fund (IMF) and the World Bank required countries to adopt structural adjustment policies in return for lending when those countries desperately needed funding in view of economic crisis.
 The idea was to liberate the private sector and trigger growth.
-The background was that, in the 1960s and 1970s, governments had tried to manage economies, but that had not delivered the desired development.
+The background was that, in the 1960s and 1970s, governments had tried to manage economies, but that approach had not delivered the desired development.
 Post-colonial governments, moreover, were often marked by corruption and state-capture by elites.

 According to leftist narratives, structural adjustment only exacerbated poverty.
 Indeed, typical downsides included worse public health care, less spending on schools and fewer jobs in the public sector.
 It is a myth, however, that the poor in Africa and Asia lost access to health care because of structural adjustment.
 The colonial powers had never built social infrastructures to serve all people, and after independence, health care was only nominally free.
 To actually get access, people typically had to bribe doctors, nurses or health-care administrators in urban-based institutions.
 In rural areas, there was hardly any modern health-care system.